Manchester Airport boss warns queues could continue for weeks

 Travellers have recently faced long waits for check-in and security, with the airport blaming staff shortages.

-Ken O'Toole told the BBC the chaotic scenes at the airport last weekend were an "isolated incident".
+Ken O'Toole told the BBC the chaotic scenes last weekend were an "isolated incident".

-But he warned some people may still face waits of up to 90 minutes over the next month or so.
+But he said he believed people would prefer to queue than see their flight cancelled.

 It comes as travel organisation Abta said that travel bookings for this year are approaching pre-pandemic levels.
 Jet2, the second biggest holiday operator in the UK, is operating more flights this Easter than in 2019, for example.

-Mr O'Toole said the speed of the recovery for the travel sector since Covid restrictions eased had taken the airport by surprise, leaving it short-staffed.
+Mr O'Toole - the deputy chief executive of Manchester Airports Group - said the speed of the recovery for the travel sector since Covid restrictions eased had taken the airport by surprise, leaving it short-staffed.

 He said 220 new staff had been recruited, who were currently being trained and would start work over the coming weeks.